 Justice Gorsuch pointed out that the media landscape has changed dramatically since the Supreme Court’s initial ruling in 1964, when there were fewer sources of news and those news sources employed hosts of investigative reporters, as well as editors and fact checkers to make sure everything was accurate before it went to print or on the air.

 Now we have cable news channels struggling to keep our attention all day and all night, combined with online media platforms that are more interested in getting clicks and monetizing their content than making sure their content is accurate.

 However, the case in which Justice Thomas and Justice Gorsuch wrote their dissenting opinions calling for a reexamination of New York Times v.
 Sullivan did not involve any fringe media or online outlets.
 Instead, the case in question was looking to sue the author and publisher of the book, “Arms and the Dudes: How Three Stoners From Miami Beach Became the Most Unlikely Gunrunners in History”, a case in which it might make sense to retain the higher burden of proof.

 At Lubin Austermuehle, we help clients navigate the complex laws and emotionally charged pathways to a court victory or settlement in slander and libel cases, as well as a vast range of other disputes from class action suits to breach of contract.
 We serve clients throughout Chicagoland: from Waukegan, to Skokie, and beyond.
-You can contact us online here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+You can contact us online here or call us at 630-333-0333.
 Take advantage of our FREE consultation, where we can discuss your specific needs and wishes, as well as our ability to meet them.